 C1.
-First-time, first-year (freshman) students: Provide the number of deapplied, were admitted, and enrolled (full- or part-time) in Fall 2015 egree-seeking, first-time, first-year students who Total first-time, first-year (freshman) men who applied 674 Total first-time, first-year (freshman) women who applied 982 Total first-time, first-year (freshman) men who were admitted 407 Total first-time, first-year (freshman) women who were admitted 615 Total full-time, first-time, first-year (freshman) men who enrolled 118 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 136 Total part-time, first-time, first-year (freshman) women who enrolled 0 C2.
+First-time, first-year (freshman) students: Provide the number of deapplied, were admitted, and enrolled (full- or part-time) in Fall 2016. who began studies during summer in this cohort.
+Applicants should in requirements for consideration for admission (i.e., who completed action one of the following actions: admission, non-admission, placement applicant or institution).
+Admitted applicants should include wait-lister admission.
+Include early decision, early action, and students clude only those students who fulfilled the onable applications) and who have been notified on waiting list, or application withdrawn (by Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 516 699 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 294 449 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 92 0 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled 130 1 C2.
 Freshman wait-listed students (students who met admission require contingent on space availability) Do you have a policy of placing students on a waiting list?
-Yes rements but whose final admission was Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school completion re High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required C4.
-Does your institution require or recommend a general college-preparation of the property of the pro
+Yes mission Requirements High school completion requirement Check the appropriate box to identify your high school completion red ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required quirement for degree-seeking entering students: C4.
+Does your institution require or recommend a general college-preparation of Require ☐ Recommend ☐ Neither require nor recommend paratory program for degree-seeking students?